pabhishek09/search-mate/README.md

 # Search Mate

-## A highly customizable deep searching environment you can locally for your research
+A fully customizable deep searching environment you can locally for research and evaluating LLM's for all your use cases.

+## Research Mode

+Run `npm build` and `npm start`

+## Hack Mode

+Run `npm run dev`